The Ultimate Guide to RV Camping in Minnesota

 Wildlife Encounters and Precautions

 Minnesota is home to both venomous snakes and large predators such as coyotes, wolves, and black bears.
 Generally speaking, these animals will leave you alone.
-That said, it is a good idea to watch your step so you don’t step on snakes, and give them a wide berth when you do see them.
+However, it’s a good idea to watch where you walk so you don’t step on snakes, and give them a wide berth when you do see them.

 Make noise while hiking to warn animals of your presence and scare them off.
 If you see a bear, wolf, or coyote, back away slowly.
 If the animal approaches you, and especially if it chases you, use bear spray to defend yourself.